jpdery/moobile-core-doc/Source/Classes/Control/Slider.md

 This class overrides the following method:

 - `willBuild`: Call the parent method at the `top` of your implementation if you override this method.
+- `didBuild`: Call the parent method at the `top` of your implementation if you override this method.
 - `didBecomeReady`: Call the parent method at the `top` of your implementation if you override this method.
 - `destroy`  : Call the parent method at the `bottom` of your implementation if you override this method.